modernhill/learngit/readme.txt

 Git is free software fistributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
+I think I have learned how to use git!